Packing Light for Extended Fall Travel in European Cities

 3 pants/jeans

-8 pairs of socks of varying weights/for different shoes
+8 pairs of socks of varying weights

-1 outfit for pajamas/lounging
+1 pajama/lounging outfit

-Cold-weather accessories (2 beanies, 1 headband, gloves)
+Cold-weather accessories: 2 beanies, 1 headband, 1 pair gloves

 2 scarves